Teen falls nearly 100 feet down steap ravine while hiking Camelback Mountain

-Firefighters say the terrain made it difficult for crews to reach him -- even with a helicopter.

-Fox 10’s Stefania Okolie joins us with a closer look at how crews got him down.

-Fire officials say this fall was bad-- right now the 18 year old boy is in critical condition--crews searched several trails before they found him earlier this evening-- and even when they were able to find it -- it was a challenge to pull him out because of where he was stuck.
+Fire officials say this fall was bad and right now the 18-year-old boy is in critical condition.
+Crews searched several trails before they found him earlier this evening, and even when they were able to find it, it was a challenge to pull him out because of where he was stuck.

-Cameras rolled as rescue crews lower an injured hiker on a stretcher from Camelback Mountain --this after he fell at least 75 feet-- hikers stood by watching in shock.
+Cameras rolled as rescue crews lower an injured hiker on a stretcher from Camelback Mountain after he fell at least 75 feet.
+Hikers stood by watching in shock.

 “It’s terrifying especially because I hike pretty avidly myself.”